 You can complete the FAFSA online.

 Most students qualify for the federal Stafford Loan.
 There is a subsidized and an unsubsidized loan.
 Your financial need will determine which loan you qualify for.
 Some students qualify for both.
 The amount you can borrow is based on which year of study you are in, whether you are a dependent or independent student, and if you are receiving subsidized loans, unsubsidized loans or both.
 Additionally, the amount depends on whether your parents qualify for the Federal PLUS Loan.

 Private Student Loans are used to fill the gap between the cost of your education and the amount you receive from the Department of Education, when needed.
 Usually private lenders offer flexible repayment options.
 You do need to meet the credit criteria in order to qualify or, when possible, use a cosigner with a higher credit score to improve your chances of receiving a lower interest rate.
 The interest rate on these loans is variable rather than fixed, which means your interest rate can increase or decrease during the life of the loan.

-Call Ascent Customer Service toll-free at 877-216-0876, Monday – Friday from 7:00AM to 4:00PM (PDT) or email us with the form below.
+Call Ascent Customer Service toll-free at 877-216-0876, Monday – Friday from 6:30AM to 5:30PM (PST) and Saturday 8:00AM to 4:30PM (PST) or email us with the form below.
 Please include your phone number and best time to reach you.
 You can count on us to respond within 1-2 business days.